 3. Find the Right Person to Negotiate With

-When you call your credit card company, the first person who picks up the phone probably isn’t going to be able to help you — even if they think they can.
+When you call the credit card company or collections agency, the first person who picks up the phone may not be able to help you — even if they think they can.

 You’ll need to be connected to the representative who handles settlements specifically.
 You can ask for a credit manager or simply someone authorized to make a settlement deal.
-Every company calls its settlement department something different.
+Companies may call their settlement options and departments different things.
 Some names include:

 - Settlement arrangement.

 If you’re in collections, your debt collector is probably already calling you.
 They’ll probably have corresponded by mail, so the information should be in the letter.

 And don’t let anyone tell you you can’t speak to whomever you want.
 Raeshal Solomon was able to negotiate and pay off $350,000 of car, medical and other debt over five years by being assertive.
 Many times, she paid pennies on the dollar just by sticking to her guns and asking for a manager.

 “Don’t let anyone bully you into terms you can’t afford,” Solomon said.